Economics of the Environment and Climate

 • the stakeholders, such as individuals, firms and states, their endowments and preferences

-• Can place the firm, its owners and other stakeholders in their various roles, including from perspectives such as political economy and institutions.
+• Can place the firm, its owners and other stakeholders in their various roles, including from ethical perspectives, relating these also to political economy and institutions.

 Upon successful completion, the student

-• Understands how market failure - such as pollution problems - require different logic, policies and engagement when they are transnational,
+• Understands how market failure - such as pollution problems - require different logic, policies and engagement when they are intergenerational, transnational.

 • Is able to analyse